TomasConti02/EdgeNode/Knative_Eventing/Kafka/README.md

 ```

 Part 1: Topic Overview
-- Topic: my-topic: The name of your message stream.
+- Topic: my-topic: The name the message stream topic.

 - PartitionCount: 1: The topic has only one data pipeline (Partition 0).
 All messages travel down this single lane, which guarantees they are processed in the exact order they are received.

-- ReplicationFactor: 3: There are three exact copies of this partition running across your cluster to protect against data loss.
+- ReplicationFactor: 3: There are three exact copies of this partition running across the cluster to protect against data loss.

 - min.insync.replicas=2: This is a data-safety rule.
-It means a producer cannot successfully write a message unless at least 2 out of the 3 nodes confirm they have saved it.
+It means a producer cannot successfully write/commit a message unless at least 2 out of the 3 nodes confirm they have saved it [ Raft consistency ].

 Part 2: Partition Detail
 - Partition: 0: Identifies the specific partition being described (since count is 1, only Partition 0 exists).

 - Leader: 0: Broker node 0 (my-cluster-dual-role-0) is the active "brain" for this partition.
-Your applications talk directly to node 0 to send or read data.
+Messaggies goes directly to node 0 when send or read data.

 - Replicas: 0,1,2: The physical copies of the data live on broker nodes 0, 1, and 2.